 - initiate collaborations and partnerships to broaden and strengthen the organizational and institutional base for the humanities in Michigan; and

 - provide the humanities with leadership and a public voice in Michigan.

 The Michigan Humanities Council will be known as a unifying force throughout Michigan, whose programs help people connect with one another and the places where they live, by fostering a greater understanding and engagement in the cultures, histories, and values which tell us who we were, are, and hope to be.

 While programs change from time to time, currently they include:

 Our grants to community nonprofits and schools include:

 - Planning Grants up to $1,000

-- Arts & Humanities Touring Program Grants up to 40% of expenses, or $3,000 of exhibitor/presenter fees and travel expenses
+- Arts & Humanities Touring Program Grants up to 40% of expenses, or up to $3,000 of exhibitor/presenter fees and travel expenses